 Would I recommend this?

-To be honest, if you have BA status, I would NOT recommend it.
+To be honest, if you have British Airways status, I would NOT recommend it.
 You should keep your BA number in the booking.
 This will ensure that you get priority treatment if your travel is disrupted and passengers need to be rebooked.

 (If you had swapped your BA Gold number for an American Airlines ‘no status’ number, BA would put you at the back of the queue for rebooking.)